Gyanreyer/react-hover-video-player/docs/CONTRIBUTING.md

 To preview the documentation site locally, run `npm run docs:dev` to serve it at <http://localhost:8080>.

-When committing changes to the README, make sure you use the appropriate commit type and scope.
-Semantic-release normally skips commits of type `docs`, but this can result in the npm package page's README not getting updated to reflect changes that have been made to it.

-If the main purpose of your commit is to update the README, please use `docs` as your commit's type and `readme` as the scope; this indicates to semantic-release that the change should be published to the npm package as a patched version.
-An example commit message might look like `docs(readme): fix typo in readme`.

 ## I want to fix a bug or add a feature

 All component code can be found in the `src` directory.

-The HoverVideoPlayer component is defined in the `src/component/HoverVideoPlayer.tsx` file, so it is recommended that you start there.
+The HoverVideoPlayer component is defined in the `src/HoverVideoPlayer.tsx` file, so it is recommended that you start there.

 ### Automated testing

-This library uses [Cypress component tests](https://docs.cypress.io/guides/component-testing/introduction) for automated testing; all test files can be found in the `tests/cypress/component` directory.
+This library uses [Playwright](https://playwright.dev/) for automated testing; all tests can be found in the `tests/` directory.
+Your changes will not be accepted unless all existing tests are passing.
+If you add new functionality, it is highly suggested that you add a test to cover it.

-- `npm run test` will run all tests once and check the tests' code coverage. **100% code coverage is required**.
-If you make a change, you must add a test accordingly.
+- `npm run test` will run all tests once
-  - To run a specific test file, use the `--spec` flag like so: `npm run test -- --spec tests/cypress/component/testFile.spec.tsx`
+  - To run a specific test file, you can provide the test file's name as an arg, like `npm run test -- videoSrc.spec.ts`; this will only run tests in the `tests/specs/videoSrc/videoSrc.spec.ts` file
-  - To only run a single test within a specific test file, change `it()` to `it.only()` for the desired test
+  - To only run a single test within a specific test file, change `test()` to `test.only()` for the desired test; all others will be skipped.
+Just make sure you revert that before committing!
-- `npm run test-runner` will open the Cypress test runner; this will provide a nice interface which helps with debugging and will automatically re-run tests as you make changes.
-- `npm run test:smoke` will perform a production build and then run all tests against the built code in a Chrome browser window.
-This can be used to catch potential problems introduced by the rollup config, but is otherwise slower to run and therefore not recommended for usage during regular development.

 ### Development playground

 Along with automated tests, you can also test your changes in a live demo playground environment located in the `dev` directory.

-Running `npm run dev` will serve the contents of `dev/index.tsx` at <http://localhost:3000> with hot reloading.
+Running `npm run dev` will serve the contents of `dev/index.tsx` at <http://localhost:8080>.

 For the most part, you will likely want to focus on editing the `TestComponent.tsx` file when testing your changes.
-You may modify playground files however you want for testing purposes, but your changes should not be committed.
+You may modify playground files however you want for testing purposes, but please refrain from committing your changes unless you have a strong case for why they should be!
-That being said, if you think your changes really should be committed, you are welcome to make a case for it!

 ## Other miscellaneous things